 What was the catalyst for this staccato bout of dealmaking?

 At last count, Robinhood had 13 million accounts, holding an average of $2,500 each.
-It saw 4.3 million daily average (DART) trades in June – more than Schwab and E*TRADE combined, and more than any other single publicly traded brokerage, says a report released just this past week.
+It saw 4.3 million daily average (DART) trades in June - more than Schwab and E*TRADE combined, and more than any other single publicly traded brokerage, says a report released this past summer.

 So when Robinhood cut commissions, pretty much every other discount had to follow suit.